waltz-controls/rfc/4/readme.md

 ### Message standard [raw]

-General structure of the Tango-Controls payload looks like as following:
+General structure of the Tango-Controls payload looks like as following (optional fields are in square brackets):

 ```json
 {